Our Vision for Music.

 Our Intended Coverage

-dimensions of pulse, rhythm, pitch, dynamics, timbre, tempo, structure, texture and notation through activities relating to performing, composing and listening.
-It is supplemented by listening sessions based around music taken from the BBC Ten Pieces website, a resource that allows the children to experience and learn about a diverse range of music and composers.
+The music curriculum has been devised using the Charanga Scheme to ensure coverage of the dimensions of pulse, rhythm, pitch, dynamics, timbre, tempo, structure, texture and notation through activities relating to performing, composing and listening.
+It is supplemented by listening sessions that allow the children to experience and learn about a diverse range of music and composers.

-Our Musician in Residence delivers units on a rota basis that alternates each half term.
+Our Musician in Residence delivers units on a rota basis in KS1 & KS2 that alternates each half term.
 The spiral nature of this scheme means the strands are revisited and learning extended throughout the course of the year.
+During the half terms in which Year Groups are off rota, KS1 & KS2 class teachers will deliver either pre-teaching or recapping/extending sessions linked to the concepts covered by our Musician in Residence.

 Assessment in Music